flomesh-io/pipy-demos/service-mesh/README.md

 }
 ```

-After change rate limit of product page to `30`, let's generate load with wrk by executing command `/wrk -c100 -t1 -d10 http://localhost:30088/productpage?u=normal`.
+After change rate limit of product page to `30`, let's generate load with wrk by executing command `wrk -c100 -t1 -d10 http://localhost:30088/productpage?u=normal`.
 Now you will get the RPS round 30.

 ### 3.3.
 Circuit breaker